Sophivorus/EasyWiki/README.md

 ## Overview

-EasyWiki has a very simple architecture:
+EasyWiki is a single PHP class with a very simple architecture, designed to be easily extensible:

 - **Base methods** for interacting with the MediaWiki API:
     - `get()` makes a GET request to the API